ElMostafaIdrassi/OpenJPEGJNI/README.md

  - **1st approach : FAILURE**

-	My first approach was to clean up the `CMakeLists.txt` as well as the `#include` list in `JavaOpenJpegDecoder.c` then to add source files and include directories when they were needed, and tweek the code as needed.
+	My first approach was to clean up the `CMakeLists.txt` as well as the `#include` list in `JavaOpenJpegDecoder.c` then to add source files and include directories when they were needed, and tweak the code as needed.
 	This looked promising, until I encountered a lot of code in `JavaOpenJpegDecoder.c` that was using **structures** defined in the source file `openjpeg.h under src/lib/openmj2`, **rather than the one under src/lib/openjp2.**

 	My first instinct was to merge both files, which I first did.
 However, after running a couple of tests, I encountered numerous bugs related to some basic assert instructions.